Buy Self-help legal documents

 If the premises were previously used to sell liquor, you can apply for a temporary licence, which is valid for three months.
 You will be able to keep renewing this until you get a full on-licence.
 When you apply for a temporary licence, the standard procedure for public notification of your application (see below) doesn't apply, although the council can decide that particular people should be notified.

-Applications for full or temporary on-licences must be made to your local council, which acts as your "District Licensing Agency" for the purposes of the SALE OF LIQUOR ACT 1989.
+Applications for full or temporary on-licences must be made to your local council, which acts as your "District Licensing Agency" for the purposes of the SALE AND SUPPLY OF ALCOHOL ACT 2012.
 Contact your local council, and they will send you out the relevant application forms.

 You will need to include a number of documents with your application, including: